Cheerios: Peanuts

 In 1984 and 1985, characters from the comic strip Peanuts were featured in many Cheerios commercials.
-In the commercials, the characters become tired in the middle of performing an activity (e.g. taking a dance lesson, playing tennis), but then another character tells them that they did not have a healthy Cheerios breakfast.
+In the commercials, the characters become tired in the middle of performing an activity (e.g. taking a dance lesson, or playing tennis), but then another character tells them that they did not have a healthy Cheerios breakfast.
 Then, at the end of the commercial, the character would be energized, followed by children singing "You're on your toes with Cheerios!"

 Spoonfuls of Stories

 The Spoonfuls of Stories program, begun in 2002, is sponsored by Cheerios and a 50/50 joint venture of General Mills and Simon & Schuster.
 Mini-sized versions of Simon & Schuster children's books are published within the program when the book drive occurs.
 The program also includes a New Author contest; winners' books are published in miniature inside boxes of Cheerios.

 Shawn Johnson

 In 2009, Olympic gold medalist and World Champion gymnast Shawn Johnson became the first athlete to have her photo featured on the front of the Cheerios box.
 The limited edition was distributed in the Midwestern region of the United States by the Hy-Vee grocery store chain.